lostleafstudio/lostleafstudio.github.io/content/privacy/cribbage-pegboard/index.md

 ## Third-Party Services

-Cribbage Scoring Pegboard uses no third-party services, SDKs, analytics tools, or advertising networks.
+Cribbage Pegboard Tracker uses no third-party services, SDKs, analytics tools, or advertising networks.
 The app does not:

 - Show ads